 Chlamydia trachomatis (C. trachomatis) is a bacterium, and C.trachomatis infection is the most common sexually transmitted infection (STI).
 Both men and women can get chlamydia.
 When left untreated, chlamydia can cause:

-- Damage to the sex organs
+- Damage the sex organs.

-- Sterility (the inability to have children)
+- Cause sterility (the inability to have children).

-- Premature births (giving birth too early)
+- Cause premature births (giving birth too early).